 I noticed that certain topics came up again and again during the events, namely – Artificial Intelligence, Machine Learning, Big Data and the dark web.
-These are technology areas that are mentioned in the media and have entered the public consciousness but remain little understood.
+These are technology areas that are mentioned in the media and have entered the public consciousness but remain poorly understood.

 As the representative for AI-based Anti-Fraud and Business Intelligence vendor I had many discussions with merchants over the course of the two events to educate them on these topics.
 For those merchants that were interested in the history and latest developments of these topics Masha Cilliers of Payment Options hosted a great session that was very well attended.